-Not all states have ABLE accounts (yet), and each state will have slightly different rules and procedures for opening and using an ABLE account.
+Most states have ABLE accounts, and each state has slightly different rules and procedures for opening and using an ABLE account.

 California does have an ABLE program, called CalABLE.
 The program is open to residents and nonresidents, and California residents can open ABLE accounts in other states that allow it.
 See additional details below.

 When people with special needs apply for disability benefits, they must show that they do not have enough money to support themselves independently.
 Any money a person has in a traditional bank account count against that person's ability to qualify for disability benefits.